noahbliss/mortar/README.md

 The concept of adding multiple devices is to add another `mortar*.env` file in `/etc/mortar/` per disk.
 For each mortar file we create a `mortar*` script in the `local-top` of initramfs.
 Disks get decrypted one by one and mortar supports different passwords per disk.
 This way the feature is fully compatible to previous versions using one device.

-You can manually create another `mortar*.env` or you can use the convenience script to add a new (already encrypted) disk (it will add your device to `/etc/crypttab` and `/etc/fstab` as well).
+You can manually create another `mortar*.env` or you can use the convenience script to add a new (already encrypted) disk.

 <details>
   <summary>Steps to register an additional device</summary>